 Volunteers are donating thousands of hours to help raise the profile of capercaillie.
 Local events and national media coverage are pulling people in.
 And capercaillie related resources created with primary school children will inspire a new generation.

-3. Genetic questions answered
+3. Generic questions answered

 Capercaillie numbers in the UK are now so low that the population is likely to be experiencing a genetic bottleneck.
 This will limit the genetic diversity of the species and in the face of climate change, this could affect the birds’ ability to adapt and survive.